laqme/koitieq/_chapters/04-jadi.md

 ## Verb, subject, object

 The basic structure of a Toaq sentence is: verb, subject, object.
-The conversation above consists of such sentences and interjections, such as _jadı_{:.t} _hello_ and  _kushe_{:.t} _sorry_, which may occur mostly anywhere.
+The conversation above consists entirely of such sentences, alongside interjections, such as _jadı_{:.t} _hello_ and  _kushe_{:.t} _sorry_, which may occur mostly anywhere.
 They are italicized in the text to help you spot them.

 Toaq does not distinguish between verbs, nouns, and adjectives in its dictionary.
 Compare these three sentences: